silvanic/silvanic/README.md

-- 👀 I’m interested in NodeJS, Vue, CSS (framework and vanilla), Phaser 3 (mostly Javascript indeed!:) )
+- 👀 I’m interested in NodeJS, Vue, Angular, CSS (framework and vanilla), Phaser 3 (mostly Javascript indeed!:) )
 - 🌱 I’m currently learning Vue 3 as well as its environment
-- 💞️ I’m looking to collaborate on some projets, could be Front/Back Office...
+- 💞️ I’m looking to collaborate on some projets, could be Front/Back...
 I'm pretty curious so open my mind (it's a little mess ahah) !
 - 📫 How to reach me ?
 Well, right here will be a good start ahah

 <!---